rsonger/software-engineering-lab/_posts/2024-05-29-scene_graph.md

     @Object3D.parent.setter
     def parent(self, node):
         if node is not None:
-            raise Exception("The root node cannot have a parent.")
+            raise RuntimeError("The root node cannot have a parent.")
 ```

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.